-Paul is the Comptroller for the Government of New Brunswick with oversight of accounting, internal audit, enterprise risk management, financial systems, and consulting.
+Paul was the Comptroller for the Government of New Brunswick with oversight of accounting, internal audit, enterprise risk management, financial systems, and consulting.
 Prior to joining government in 2014, Paul was a partner with a national accounting firm having responsibility for the delivery of client services in accounting, assurance, taxation, and consulting.
 Paul is a Fellow Chartered Professional Accountant and a past president of the New Brunswick Institute of Chartered Accountants.
 He currently serves as a member of the Chartered Professional Accountants of Canada's Public Sector Accounting Discussion Group and Employment Benefits Expert Advisory Committee.
-Paul is also a Trustee of the New Brunswick Teachers' Pension Plan.
+Paul was also a Trustee of the New Brunswick Teachers' Pension Plan.
+Paul was appointed as Auditor General of New Brunswick effective January 2022.